pydata/pydata-sphinx-theme/README.md

 A development server is available at http://localhost:1919.
 When working on the theme, like editing stylesheets, javascript, .rst or .py files every save reloads the development server.
-This reload includes bundling stylesheets, javascript, and runing sphinx again.
+This reload includes bundling stylesheets, javascript, and running sphinx again.

 The following files will be watched and reloaded on change: